Amund-Fremming/tero-platform/Tasklist.md

 - [x] Support new Subject Integration
 - [x] Create and give out permissions

-**Cache**
-- [x] Implement a generic cache wrapper and implementation for DRY principle for future games and caches
-- [x] Implement a generic cache for game search pages
-- [x] Expand search cache to support passing in functions to handle when its a cache miss
-- [x] Move cache out in its own reusable crate for future use
-- [ ] Verify that cache works

 **Generic feature**
 - [x] Typed search in a handler
 - [x] GenericGameService with GetGame, Typed Search